 The Older People’s Shared Ownership scheme also makes arranging a mortgage easier.
-Many banks won’t offer you a mortgage beyond a nominated retirement age – usually around 15 years at age 55 – which means you need to get a shorter term mortgage and that means higher monthly repayments.
+Many banks won’t offer you a mortgage beyond nominated retirement age – usually around 15 years at age 55 – which means you need to get a shorter-term mortgage and that means higher monthly repayments.

 By taking a mortgage against a smaller percentage of the property, monthly repayments are significantly less and you’ll have a wider choice of mortgages available.

 How to apply for the Older People’s Shared Ownership scheme